-- (a) Pharmaceutical billings must contain the National Drug Code (NDC) to identify the drug or biological billed. - (b) Unless otherwise provided by contract, insurers must pay medical providers for prescription medication, including injectable drugs, at the medical provider's usual fee, or the maximum allowable fee, whichever is less.
+(c) Unless otherwise provided by contract, insurers must pay medical providers for prescription medication, including injectable drugs, at the medical provider's usual fee, or the maximum allowable fee, whichever is less.
 However, drugs provided by a hospital (inpatient or outpatient) must be billed and paid according to OAR 436-009-0020.

-(c) Unless directly purchased by the worker (see section 0025(5) of these rules), the maximum allowable fee for pharmaceuticals is calculated according to the following table:
+(d) Unless directly purchased by the worker (see 009-0025(5)), the maximum allowable fee for pharmaceuticals is calculated according to the following table:

-If the drug dispensed is: Then the maximum allowable fee is: A generic drug 83.5 % of the dispensed drug's AWP plus a \$2.00 dispensing fee A brand name drug without a generic equivalent or the prescribing provider has specified that the drug may not be substituted with a generic equivalent 83.5 % of the dispensed drug's AWP plus a \$2.00 dispensing fee A brand name drug with a generic equivalent and the prescribing provider has not prohibited substitution 83.5 % of the average AWP for the class of generic drugs plus a \$2.00 dispensing fee
+If the drug dispensed is: Then the maximum allowable fee is: A generic drug 83.5 % of the dispensed drug's AWP plus a\$2.00 dispensing fee A brand name drug without a generic equivalent or the prescribing provider has specified that the drug may not be substituted with a generic equivalent 83.5 % of the dispensed drug's AWP plus a\$2.00 dispensing fee A brand name drug with a generic equivalent and the prescribing provider has not prohibited substitution 83.5 % of the average AWP for the class of generic drugs plus a \$2.00 dispensing fee A compound drug 83.5 % of the AWP for each individual ingredient plus a single compounding fee of \$10.00(The compounding fee includes the dispensing fee.)